2sic/2sxc-docs/2sxc Docs Generator/basics/cms/page-publishing/index.md

 ## Restoring Previous Versions
-DNN / Evoq has a mechanism for restoring previous page versions, and when implemented perfectly, all modules inside it could also revert back to the state it was in at that time.
+Dnn / Evoq has a mechanism for restoring previous page versions, and when implemented perfectly, all modules inside it could also revert back to the state it was in at that time.
 Such a perfect world is hard to implement and nearly impossible in a dynamic-content setup.
 For example, apps may have been deleted or content-types (schemas) may have changed.
 So the idea sounds good, but is impossible to implement correctly.

 So 2sxc goes the pragmatic way: You can restore any item to a previous version - so you can always roll back a blog-post to a previous copy, but putting the page back into an old version will not roll back anything inside a 2sxc-module.